renukamanavalan/SONiC/doc/event-alarm-framework/local-mitigation.md

         leaf disable-mitigations {
             type boolean;
             description "If true, it implies all mitigation actions are turned off.
-                This overrides action level enabled switch.";
+                This overrides action level enabled switch, when True.";
         }

+        leaf mimic-mitigations {
+            type boolean;
+            description "If true, it implies all mitigation actions are mimicked.
+                This overrides action level enabled switch, when True.";
+        }
         leaf min-recur-duration {
             type uint8;
             default 0;
             description "Minimum duration between two reports for the same anomaly.
                 An anomaly, when local mitigation not possible, will take some solid time before auto/manual fix is done.
 During this time, when the anomaly stays active, we need periodic alert and this fixes the duration between two reports.";
         }
     }

+#### ACTIONS-Cache
+Caches o/p from last N actions

+< TODO >

+#### ACTIONS-Request
+Way to request explicit run of an action or report an anomally manually.

+< TODO >

 #### counters
 Table name: LOM_COUNTERS